This unreal cliff system near Toronto offers sweeping views of fall

 It's not all about the sweeping views, though.
 Another favourite spot in the park is the 100 foot stairway that snakes its way down the cliff to a wooden bridge that runs right through two rock faces.
 Both features are completely photo-worthy.

-Mono Cliffs is a day-use park only, so you don't need to worry about not getting a permit.
+Mono Cliffs is a day-use park only but you will need a permit.
 The primary activities here are hiking and biking, which helps a bit with crowd control during peak foliage season.
 It's still busy, but not quite so hectic as other popular fall lookouts.

 Join the conversation Load comments